Code-Institute-Submissions/Morpheus-23-cat-love_DecResub/README.md

 * Each page has a unique colour theme and the navigation hover and active page colour matches the target page's theme
 * The selected navigation menu item background colour indicates which page is displayed

+### Testing User Stories from the UX Section

+- First Time User
+    - As a First Time User, I want the home screen to entice me to indulge my curiosity about adopting a rescued cat.
+        *
+    - As a First Time User, I want the home screen to indicate the navigation possibilities of the site.
+        *
+    - As a First Time User, I want to find the website easy to navigate and move between the pages of the site.
+        *
+    - As a First Time User, I want the site to provide information about the background/backstory of the site owner.
+        *
+    - As a First Time User, I want to be able to browse through the list of available cats and read about their characteristics and special needs, if any.
+        *
+    - As a First Time User, I want to be able to apply for the adoption of a cat.
+        *
+    - As a First Time User, I want to easily find the contact details of the site owner.
+        *

+- Returning User
+    - As a Returning User, I want to see new cats available for adoption.
+        * not test ready yet, as this will only form part of a furter sprint/release
+    - As a Returning User, I want to read about success stories of adopted cats, whether rescued or rehomed.
+        * not test ready yet, as this will only form part of a furter sprint/release
+    - As a Returning User, I want to read about collaborations with other rescue organisations, thus growing the rescue and rehoming efforts.
+        * not test ready yet, as this will only form part of a furter sprint/release

 ### Validator testing